dwyfrequency/tic-tac-toe/README.md

 ## Potential improvements:

-- Display the location for each move in the format (col, row) in the move history list.
+- :white_check_mark: - Display the location for each move in the format (col, row) in the move history list.

 - :white_check_mark: Bold the currently selected item in the move list.